brettz9/asyouwish/README.md

 for AsYouWish as well as perhaps harmonize the errBack argument format if not the name of the function itself.

 Further details (e.g., possible error types) should hopefully be provided eventually on the [wiki](https://github.com/brettz9/asyouwish/wiki).

 Again, please do not get too comfortable with the current API, as details may change.

-I am strongly leaning toward the RequireJS API though I have to consider how to allow it to work with existing code (and ideally avoid the need for an additional file needing to be included).
+I am strongly leaning toward the RequireJS API, so I recommend use of the plugin API for now; it should also be easier to keep that stable if the built-in API changes (e.g., to auto-inject our own require() function which supports the plugin and replicates existing functionality, avoiding the need for an additional file inclusion).

 Advantages over custom add-ons
 ==============================